jcmoraisjr/press-sdk/Readme.txt

 Notification
 ------------
-The PressObjects notification framework is based on the publish-subscriber pattern, a more flexible pattern than the observer pattern.
+The PressObjects notification framework is based on the publish-subscriber pattern, which is more flexible than the observer pattern.
 Some of its features are: the publishers and the subscribers can have a many to many (NxN) relationship; events can be queued for processing when the application is idle; events are objects, therefore they can contain and transport data; event